-A good barbecue beer is a summertime necessity.
-And while a lot of lagers will do, the best cold ones are a mix of thirst-quenching, food-friendly, and flavorful.
+A good barbecue beer is a necessity.
+And while a lot of cheap lagers will do, the best cold ones are a mix of thirst-quenching, food-friendly, and flavorful.

 With the mercury on the up, barbecue beers ought to be refreshing.
 They can simply accompany you as you work the grill or pair with common barbecue grub like steak, burgers, grilled veggies, salmon, and more.
 They can even be a part of the recipe, per beer can chicken.